De mujeres

 De mujeres is a Venezuelan telenovela written by Isamar Hernández and produced by Radio Caracas Television in 1990.

 Mimí Lazo and Carlos Olivier starred as the protagonists.

 Plot

-The three Marcano sisters have to navigate through life while fighting a macho world in order to realise their own ideals and live more balanced, independent lives.
+The three Marcano sisters have to navigate their way through life while fighting a macho world, to achieve their own goals and live more balanced, independent lives.

 Antonieta is a mother of two children and the dedicated wife to Luis Fernando, a womanizer whose infidelities are discovered after 17 years of marriage.
-Antonieta decides to ask for a divorce, but the issue becomes complicated with the family's economic problems and family pressures.
+Antonieta decides to ask for a divorce, but the issue becomes complicated with the family's economic problems and other pressures.

-Adela is a very strong but suspicious woman with a husband who hides a past that will be uncovered on the day of their wedding.
+Adela is a very strong but suspicious woman with a husband, Enrique, who hides a past that is uncovered on their wedding day.

-Aurora, the youngest sister works as a journalist but has great fear towards men and intimacy.
+Aurora, the youngest sister, works as a journalist but has great fear of men and intimacy.
+She develops a relationship with Luis Fernando's brother Fucho.